 So if you already have an idea for a new business venture, or all the attributes required for an entrepreneurial endeavour, why bother going to college to study Business, Accounting or Finance?
 Why would you need a safety net if you want to be your own boss?

-The Best Business Degrees – Be prepared, and ready for change
+The Best Business Degrees – Be prepared, and ready for the change

 The answer to that hinges on the fluid nature of the modern business world.
 When long-standing and well-respected companies file for bankruptcy like Toys R Us, there is a message there for anyone planning to start their own business.